AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :module: roadrunner
    :annotation: None

    Get the currently loaded model.
-The model object contains the enite state of the SBML model.
+The model object contains the entire state of the SBML model.

 .. method:: RoadRunner.oneStep(startTime, stepSize)